staticjax/kathleen-website/src/pages/posts/motivations-and-experiences-of-people-seeking-medication-abortion-online-in-the-united-states.md

 * Cited in June Medical v.
 Gee Amicus Brief to the U.S. Supreme Court
 * Media coverage: The New York Times, the Atlantic, PBS Frontline, Los Angeles Times, Wired, among others

+## About the study
+We conducted anonymous in-depth interviews with 32 people from 20 states who sought abortion medications online.
+Participants were asked about their (or their partners’) motivations for considering self-managed abortion, the sources of medications they identified and any other methods they considered.
 ## Findings & illustrative quotes

 * **Seeking abortion medications online can be a response to clinic access barriers in states with restrictive abortion laws and those without**